Datasets

 covid-testing.csv 5 2,000 Simulated COVID test results with true infection status Download

-energy-reports.csv 8 200 Home energy report experiment (treatment vs control) Download
+energy-reports.csv 8 200 Home energy report experiment (treatment vs. control) Download

-resume-callbacks.csv 9 4,870 Resume audit study on racial discrimination in hiring Download
+resume-callbacks.csv 9 4,870 Bertrand & Mullainathan (2004) résumé audit study Download

 education-spending.csv 10 50 State-level education spending and test scores Download